-Following an extremely successful and record breaking year for the GH Watch department in 2016, here are some very fine and rare examples to wet the appetite coming up for sale on the 22nd February 2017.
+Following an extremely successful and record breaking year for the GH Watch department in 2016, here are three very fine and rare examples which went under the hammer on the 22nd February 2017.

 A real vintage with great character and well worn!
 This is the 6536-1 from 1958, the black bezel bearing the partial red triangle with minute markings to 15.